 - Dried fruit — cranberries, raisins, apricots, goji berries, etc. — is another tasty addition.

 Want more similar recipes?
-Check out a recent post of mine: 10 Healthy On the Go Snack Recipes
+Check this out: 10 Healthy On the Go Snack Recipes